projectcontour/contour/site/docs/master/deploy-options.md

 This is best paired with a DaemonSet (perhaps paired with Node affinity) to ensure that a single instance of Contour runs on each Node.
 See the [AWS NLB tutorial][10] as an example.

+### Upgrading Contour/Envoy

+At times it's needed to upgrade Contour, the version of Envoy, or both.
+The included `shutdown-manager` can assist with watching Envoy for open connections while draining and give signal back to Kubernetes as to when it's fine to delete Envoy pods during this process.

+See the [redeploy envoy][11] docs for more information.

 ## Running Contour in tandem with another ingress controller

 If you're running multiple ingress controllers, or running on a cloudprovider that natively handles ingress,